 Albany was one of my favourite parts of our Western Australia road trip from Perth to Esperance.
-There are lots of great things to do in Albany and I’ll be telling you about the best beaches, drone spots and more!
+There are lots of great things to do in Albany and I’ll be telling you about the best beaches in Albany, drone spots and more!
 Also where to camp in the ‘wild’, not on a campsite and where to camp among kangaroos!
 Don’t miss these very instagrammable white sand beaches.
 Have you ever walked across squeaky sand??
 Honestly it’s better than the sand in the Maldives (did you know that you can visit the Maldives on a budget?!).
 Back to Australia, after visiting Dunsborough (for the epic beaches) and Denmark, home to Elephant Rocks and Greens Pool, your next stop will be Albany before heading further along the coast to Esperance.

 Please note that this post may contain affiliate links and any sales made through these links will reward me a small commission – at no extra cost for you.

 Things to do in Albany Western Australia: Go to some of the best beaches in Western Australia!

 This is one of the most ‘instagrammable’ beaches here.
 Unless you have a drone then they are all instagrammable!
 There is a long set of steps that leads down to the beach here with a view over the white sand and bright blue sea.
 There is one car park here with great public toilets with showers even.
 Don’t stop here though, there is a small road that leads to another car park.
 Here you can literally back up and eat on the beach and grab things out of the back of the van as you need them.
 The sand is super squeaky!
 If you have ever been on squeaky sand then you know what I’m talking about.
 If not then find out where the best sand is below!